-Peter Blau works in a variety of venues, including the Loft Literary Center in Minneapolis, Minnesota.
+Peter Blau works in a variety of venues, including the Loft Literary Center in Minneapolis and Mayo Clinic's Creative Renewal Program.
 The small workshop size of approximately fifteen people allows him time to give participants personal support and encouragement.
 His goal is to provide a safe, confidential environment allowing participants to move through their own personal growth and writing journey.
 Peter focuses on the writing process as a pathway to creativity, imagination and self-discovery, and particularly enjoys watching people realize that they can write.

 Macalester College is located in the center of St. Paul’s historic Summit/Grand neighborhood, a lovely setting for imagining and writing.